NJ2020/Image-Compositing/README.md

 > **2)** Using **Conditional GANs** to match the lighting conditions and other statistical features of the foreground and background to give it a photo-realistic touch.

+Due to time constraints, I took a slight detour, spent a considerable amount of time creating my custom dataset using COCO segmented data, to be used as an input to the latter half.
+Creating a meaningful dataset while keeping the final aim of the project in mind was the most challenging task since it was the only way to get the best possible proxy for the first part.
+Following is a brief overview of what I did:

+> **1)** Picked any two random images from the whole dataset (original COCO dataset) in which the category people covered a significant portion of the image.

+> **2)** Masked a random subject from the first image and applied Image processing techniques like histogram equalization, random perturbation in brightness/contrast, transferring the color of the second image to the masked subject of the first image and, few other techniques so to say.

+*This way I had a composite in which the statistical features of one of the subjects was completely different compared to its background (this acts as a proxy for a extracted subject picked from the first selfie pasted into another).*